ForexEzy

 AUD/USD 4-hour chart (given above) is showing bullish hook reversal with support and resistance.

 Traders take a short position as they find a bearish hook reversal pattern near or at the resistance.
-This resistance can be the horizontal flat line or a down trending trend line.
-Stoploss orders generally placed above the resistance line.
-Take profit or profit target order usually placed at the support level.
+This resistance can be the horizontal flat line or a down-trending trendline.
+Stop loss orders are generally placed above the resistance line.
+Take profit or profit target orders are usually placed at the support level.

-EUR/GBP 4 hour chart is showing bearish hook reversal pattern and horizontal support and resistance lines.
+EURGBP 4 hour chart shows bearish hook reversal pattern and horizontal support and resistance lines.

-This pattern is an advanced candlestick or bar pattern.
-This pattern is an effective pattern for trading if used properly with other indicators.
-A bar having higher low after a bullish hook reversal pattern is the more confirmed entry point for a long position.
+The hook reversal pattern is an advanced candlestick or bar pattern.
+It is an effective pattern for trading if used properly with other indicators.
+A bar having a higher low after bullish forex or stocks hook reversal pattern is the confirmed entry point for a long position.

-Inversely, a bar or candle having lower high after a bearish hook reversal pattern is the more confirmed entry point for a short position.
+Inversely, a bar or candle having a lower high after a bearish hook reversal pattern is the more confirmed entry point for a short position.
+The pattern appears in both uptrends and downtrends, allowing traders to open trades early when a new trend is starting.

 ShareTweet